UnionOfRAD/specs/accepted/LSR-0-coding.md

 ## Casts

-Casts must not have any whitespace inside the cast, must only use long type names and be **separated by one space** from the following variable or value.<sup>?</sup>
+Casts must not have any whitespace inside the cast, must only use long type names and be **separated by one space** from the following variable or value.

 ```php
 // Bad.